Other travel documents

 My first visit to Egypt was en route to Tanzania, 3rd January 1975.
 The one week Cairo stop-over was arranged by my PhD student Omar Salman, he was still in the UK but his brother-in-law Abdrahman Nasser (professor of chemistry at Cairo Al-Azhar university) looked after me.
 My plane arrived at Cairo, all the luggage was taken out and dumped on the tarmac.
 A crowd of folks immediately swooped on it, leaving just my case alone for me to collect.
 After customs Abdrahman missed me, so I took a taxi to the address Omar had written on a piece of paper.
 It was a tall block of flats, I slept in the lobby on the floor by the lifts.

 On the 10th I flew on to Tanzania by Sudan Airlines (run by British Midland under contract), surprised by the fact that even though Dar es Salaam is only half way down Africa, my stop-off at Cairo was less than half way there.
 Africa is big!
 We stopped midnight at Khartoum (Sudan) and then Asmara (Ethiopia).
 When we reached Dar es Salaam. as I exited the plane door, I saw the Southern Cross constellation (stars).
 That's great, one reads about it but you can't see it from the UK.
 Getting out of the plane was like getting into the shower after someone else, I now see what they mean by "humid".
 I had to have a smallpox jab there and then since mine was out of date (my bad arithmetic calculating the year!).
+You needed vaccination certificates for many of the trips I made over the years, yellow fever, cholera, smallpox, TB.
 The work was at University of Dar es Salaam, where the head of Computer Science by coincidence was an ex-pat David Cappitt, he had lived in Northorpe, I went to Sunday School with him.
 Before leaving home I had had a letter from our government saying that I must only ever recommend UK equipment, and please burn this letter when you've read it.
 I should have sent it to the Guardian.
 I taught various MSc courses, there was one very bright student who always anticipated my next point.

-We dropped into the university on the way to the hotel.
-My office was on the 3rd floor.
+After landing at the airport, we dropped into the university on the way to the hotel.
+My office was on the 2nd floor.
 As we left, I'd forgotten something and ran back up the stairs to fetch it.
 Then I found out that you never run up stairs here, much too hot and humid, I was sweating profusely!

 I stayed at the Bahari Beach Hotel, and was picked up by Land Rover daily Monday to Friday at 07h30, delivered back at 17h30.
 Wonderful warm evenings (my first experience of the tropics) and moon-rises (especially full moon over the ocean, everyone should see it before they die).
 Running along the beach and swimming every evening after work, I felt very healthy, my asthma became the best/least it's ever been.
 I think that was the real start of getting rid of the worst of asthma.
 (After we were married we considered doing VSO in Ghana.
 My doctor said "With your asthma that climate will kill you."
 How wrong he was!)
 A keen bird-watching ex-pat also staying at the hotel could spot all the birds and advised me.
 Another very experienced ex-pat who'd spent most of his life abroad and advised us youngsters on personal hygiene (for example don't trust the water, always wash your lettuce in Nappisan) caught malaria, I had to sleep in his room with him while he had hallucinations until he was flown out.
 Slobbing by the pool with an Italian I complained that I'd tried to learn Italian but couldn't remember Italian vocabulary.
 He said "You Brits were uncivilised and didn't use adjectives until us Romans invaded - look for the adjectives we taught you! e.g. Lunar, canine, ..., all very true, they give you the Italian word.
 I enjoyed much snorkelling among wonderful fish and coral, There was a reef swimming distance off shore.
 Once I felt ill on the Monday morning, and phoned work to say that I had diarrhoea, they said "Oh, you've got sunstroke".
 That was through my back being exposed for too long while snorkelling, the water kept it cool, you didn't realise how much sun you were getting.
 Tee-shirt swimming after that!.